International Exhibition of Modern Decorative and Industrial Arts: The legacy of the exhibition

 The Art Deco interior designer Paul Follot defended Art Deco in this way: "We know that man is never content with the indispensable and that the superfluous is always needed...If not, we would have to get rid of music, flowers, and perfumes..!"
 However, Le Corbusier was a brilliant publicist for modernist architecture; he stated that a house was simply "a machine to live in", and tirelessly promoted the idea that Art Deco was the past and modernism was the future.
 Le Corbusier's ideas were gradually adopted by architecture schools, and the aesthetics of Art Deco were abandoned.
 The economy of the 1930s also favored modernism; modernist buildings, without ornament, used less expensive materials and were cheaper to build, and thus were considered more suitable for the times.
 The outbreak of World War II in 1939 brought a sharp end to the Art Deco period.

 Architectural historian Dennis Sharp wrote that modernist architecture had arisen from the exhibition.

+From 22 October 2025 to 26 April 2026, the Musée des Arts Décoratifs celebrated the centenary of the exposition with 1925-2025.
+One Hundred Years of Art Deco.
+The exhibit of nearly 1,200 object focuses on “Art Deco’s Parisian origins and manifestations.”